How to Recover from Holiday Spending

 Prevent holiday debt for next holiday season

 Planning for holiday expenses will keep your gift giving going while keeping your holiday overspending under control.
-At this point, though, you need to recover, save money, consolidate debt, and pay down any holiday debt and credit card debt from this year’s holiday season holiday spending.
+At this point, though, you need to recover, save money, consolidate debt, and pay down any holiday debt and credit card debt from this year’s holiday season spending.
 You could meet with a financial advisor at your bank or use some of the following ways to get back on track financially.

 Assess your credit card situation